 4.1 Modeling methods

 In this study, I have compared Logistic Regression and XGBoost models.
 The reasons for the choice of these particular models are as follows.
-Logistic Regression is relatively simple and explainable and was used in the task of churn modeling in previous studies (Nie et al. 2011; Dalvi et al. 2016).
-On the other hand, the XGBoost model was shown to give superior performance in all kinds of modeling using tabular data, also in the context of churn prediction (Gregory 2018).
+Logistic Regression is relatively simple and explainable and was used in the task of churn modeling in previous studies (Nie et al., 2011; Dalvi et al., 2016).
+On the other hand, the XGBoost model was shown to give superior performance in all kinds of modeling using tabular data, also in the context of churn prediction (Gregory, 2018).
 It can also learn non-linearities and interactions between the variables on its own, contrary to LR where such features should be introduced to the model manually.

 Regarding cross-validation, I have used a simple train-test split of the dataset, with 70% of the observations belonging to the training dataset.
 On the training dataset, I have searched for optimal hyperparameters using 2-fold cross-validation on the training dataset.
 I have defined search space simply as a grid of all possible combinations of the hyperparameters.